BoE's Tucker warns of risks from non-banks - FT

 Tucker - who steps down at the end of this week - drew a parallel between the low interest rates after the dotcom crash, which fuelled risk-taking which culminated in the 2008 financial crisis, and the current environment of low interest rates.

-He did not see any particular risks from finance minister George Osborne's proposal that Chinese banks operating in London be primarily supervised from China, so long as they stuck to simple products aimed at the wholesale market.
+He did not see any particular risks from chancellor George Osborne's proposal that Chinese banks operating in London be primarily supervised from China, so long as they stuck to simple products aimed at the wholesale market.

-* Shares down 5.9 percent to 137 pence at 0919 GMT (Adds details on write-downs, performance figures)

-March 1 Britain's Mitie has struck a deal to sell its home healthcare business to specialist investor Apposite Capital for a nominal 2 pounds and is taking another writedown on the value of the loss-making business.